 They will miss the soul-lifting, early morning aratis and special evening kirtans.
 They will miss singing and hearing the Yugalastakam by Srila Jiva Gosvami, Chorastakam by Srila Bilvamangal Thakur and Sri Jagannastakam by Sripad Shankarachaya, and many other sweet songs revealing intimate feelings of devotees for their beloved Lordships.

-They will miss standing in the queue preparing for offering ghee lamps, they will miss the rush for cooking something special for the Lord, they will miss chanting extra rounds of the Hare Krishna maha mantra and reading of Srimad Bhagavatam and they will miss the soothing and purifying deeps in the supremely holy waters of mother Ganga, mother Yamuna, the all auspicious ocean at Sri Purushottam ksetra Puri, and other sanctifying water bodies.
+They will miss standing in the queue preparing for offering ghee lamps, they will miss the rush for cooking something special for the Lord, they will miss chanting extra rounds of the Hare Krishna maha mantra and reading of Srimad Bhagavatam and they will miss the soothing and purifying dips in the supremely holy waters of mother Ganga, mother Yamuna, the all auspicious ocean at Sri Purushottam ksetra Puri, and other sanctifying water bodies.

 They will miss the tirtha yatras and parikramas, getting tired while walking extra miles and taking occasional rest under some benevolent trees.
 They will miss the cows and the birds who lent them association on the way, and they will also miss those street dogs who walked with them a few meters before turning away.